Historicity of Jesus: Existence of historical Jesus

-There is no scholarly consensus concerning most elements of Jesus's life as described in the Christian and non-Christian sources.
-Reconstructions of the "historical Jesus" are broadly debated for their reliability, but two events of this historical Jesus are subject to "almost universal assent," namely that Jesus was baptized by John the Baptist and was crucified by order of the Roman Prefect Pontius Pilate (who officiated 26–36 AD).
-(Note: Two facts:
+Jesus's death and resurrection seem to have been part of one of the oldest credos as given by Paul, (Note: Together with Jesus is Lord.) but there is no scholarly consensus concerning most elements of Jesus's life as described in the Christian and non-Christian sources.
+Reconstructions of the "historical Jesus" are broadly debated for their reliability, and only two events of this historical Jesus have been subject to "almost universal assent," namely that Jesus was baptized by John the Baptist and was crucified by order of the Roman Prefect Pontius Pilate (who officiated 26–36 AD), (Note: Two facts: